nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

 Testing
 =======

-After programming the sample to your board, test it by performing the following steps.
+After programming the sample to your dongle or development board, test it by performing the following steps.
 This testing procedure assumes that you are using `nRF Connect for Mobile`_.

-1. Power on your development board.
+1. Power on your development board or plug in your dongle.
 #.
 Connect to the device from nRF Connect (the device is advertising as "Nordic_Blinky").
 #.
 Observe that the services of the connected device are shown.
 #.
 In "Nordic LED Button Service", click the **Play** button for the "Button" characteristic.
 #.
-Press Button 1 on the board.
+Press Button 1 either on the dongle or on the development board.
 #.
 Observe that notifications with the following values are received:

    * ``00`` when Button 1 is released,
    * ``01`` when Button 1 is pressed.

 #.
-Control the status of LED 3 on the board by writing the following values to the "LED" characteristic in the "Nordic LED Button Service":
+Control the color of RGB LED on the dongle or status of LED 3 on the board by writing the following values to the "LED" characteristic in the "Nordic LED Button Service":

-   * ``00`` to switch the LED off,
+   * ``00`` to switch the LED off on the board or turn on the red RGB LED on the dongle.
-   * ``01`` to switch the LED on.
+   * ``01`` to switch the LED on on the board or turn on the green RGB LED on the dongle.

 #.
-Observe that LED 3 on the board corresponds to the value of the "LED" characteristic.
+Observe that RGB LED on the dongle or LED 3 on the board corresponds to the value of the "LED" characteristic.

 Dependencies
 ************